-- The current oscillator group bits COSC<2:0> - 2.
-The LPOSCEN bit (OSCCON register)
+- 1. The current oscillator group bits COSC<1:0>. - 2.
+The LPOSCEN bit (OSCON register).

-The LP oscillator is ON (even during Sleep mode) if LPOSCEN = 1.
+The LP oscillator is on (even during Sleep mode) if LPOSCEN = 1.
 The LP oscillator is the device clock if:

-- COSC<2:0> = 000 (LP selected as main oscillator) and - LPOSCEN = 1
+- COSC<1:0> = 00 (LP selected as main oscillator) and - LPOSCEN = 1

-Keeping the LP oscillator ON at all times allows for a fast switch to the 32 kHz system clock for lower power operation.
-Returning to the faster main oscillator will still require a start-up time.
+Keeping the LP oscillator on at all times allows for a fast switch to the 32 kHz system clock for lower power operation.
+Returning to the faster main oscillator still requires a start-up time.